parkerhutchinson/stereo-resume/README.md

 ## Recent Work

+### asana.com (brand side)
+asana is one of the big online project management competitors with offices around the globe.

 #### Spotify for Brands - Principle Developer Architect / App Designer
 Spotify for brands a LMS for holding companies in partnership with Spotify.
 An interactive front-end tied to a fully custom backend application powered by a mix of custom GCP / Node / React and Contentful / React.
 My role on this was to architect from scratch a functional CMS that drives the front-end experience for an interactive learning management system(LMS).
 I played two parts in the CMS.